charlessiwele/task-manager-api/README.md

     - `description` (string): The description of the task.
     - `due_date` (datetime): The due date of the task.
     - `status` (integer): The ID of the status.

+    ## PostgreSQL Connection

+    To connect the Django application to a PostgreSQL database, you must provide either the connection string or the access credentials.
+The application is configured to check for these variables and use them accordingly.

+    ### Using Access Credentials
+    If you choose to use access credentials, you need to provide the following environment variables:
+    - `POSTGRES_USER`: The username for the PostgreSQL database.
+    - `POSTGRES_PASSWORD`: The password for the PostgreSQL database.
+    - `POSTGRES_HOST`: The host address of the PostgreSQL database.
+    - `POSTGRES_PORT`: The port number of the PostgreSQL database.

+    **Note**: Ensure that you exclude the `POSTGRES_DB` variable from the environment variables when using access credentials.

+    ### Using Connection String
+    Alternatively, you can provide a connection string using the `POSTGRES_CONN_STRING` environment variable.
+This connection string should include all necessary details to connect to the PostgreSQL database.

+    **Example Connection String**:
+    ```
+    POSTGRES_CONN_STRING=postgres://<username>:<password>@<host>:<port>/<database>
+    ```

+    ### Configuration Check
+    The application includes a check condition to determine which method to use for connecting to the PostgreSQL database.
+If the `POSTGRES_CONN_STRING` variable is provided, it will take precedence over the individual access credentials.

+    Ensure that your environment variables are set correctly to avoid connection issues.

+    ## CICD Configuration

+    The current Continuous Integration and Continuous Deployment (CICD) configuration is set up to ensure code quality and seamless deployment.
+The process involves running tests on the development branch and then merging the changes to the testing branch if all tests pass.

+    ### Workflow
+    1. **Development Branch**:
+        - Developers push their changes to the `development` branch.
+        - Automated tests are triggered to run on the `development` branch.
+        - If all tests pass, the changes are automatically merged into the `testing` branch.

+    2. **Testing Branch**:
+        - The `testing` branch receives the merged changes from the `development` branch.
+        - Additional integration tests can be run on the `testing` branch to ensure the stability of the application before deploying to production.

+    This configuration ensures that only code that passes all tests in the `development` branch is merged into the `testing` branch, maintaining the integrity and stability of the application.

 ## Default user credentials:
 The default credentials are generated as a step in the Dockerfile.
 This ensures that the application has a set of credentials to use when it is first built and run.
 You can find the relevant section in the Dockerfile where these credentials are created.